 - You can learn more here.

-Next time, we’ll wrap up the top 5 Ethereum use cases with the big one that’s most popular right now: DeFi (decentralized finance).
+Next time, we’ll begin to wrap up the top 5 Ethereum use cases with DeFi (decentralized finance).